John Harrison (engraver): Biography

 Harrison was commissioned by the Royal Mint to engrave the dies of several postage stamps, upon the death of King Edward VII in 1910.
 He became known for his mastery of both relief-engraving and line-engraving, which was only matched by Ferdinand Schirnbock (1859-1930).

-John A.C.
-Harrison passed away in 1954.
-His son has since donated many of the British and Commonwealth die proofs engraved by John A.C.
-Harrison from 1911 to 1937 to the British Museum in London, where it forms a part of the British Library Philatelic Collections.
+In 1963 Harrison's son donated a collection of mostly British and British Commonwealth die proofs engraved by J.A.C.
+Harrison between 1911 and 1937 to the British Museum and it today forms part of the British Library Philatelic Collections.